 Among us the Purpose of our Fellowship is:

-To practice and promote a truly welcoming, caring and diverse community.
+To Embody a truly welcoming, caring and diverse community.

 And…Beyond our Walls the Purpose of our Fellowship is:

-To help empower people to model and promote social and environmental justice and to stand up for and serve the most vulnerable.
+To Empower people to model and promote social and environmental justice and to stand up for and serve the most vulnerable.